dpc10ster/RJafroc/cran-comments.md

 * This was checked using `devtools::check_rhub()`
 * The checks were conducted across 20 platforms implemented in `devtools`
 * Most relevant to the error which resulted in archival of the previous version, the check on Solaris (Oracle Solaris 10, x86, 32 bit, R-patched (experimental)) resulted in no errors, warnings or notes.
-* A summary of the checks follows
+#### A summary of the checks follows ####
 * On 7 platforms the checks ran with no errors, warnings or notes.
-* One platform (`Ubuntu Linux 16.04 LTS, R-devel with rchk`) generated an error, which we believe is a false positive, generating the following error message:
+* One platform (`Ubuntu Linux 16.04 LTS, R-devel with rchk`) generated an error, which we believe is a false positive unrelated to our package, as it generated the following error message, suggesting the error is coming from package `Rcpp`:
 > Function Rcpp::Rcpp_protect(SEXPREC*)
 > [PB] has possible protection stack imbalance /opt/R-svn/packages/lib/Rcpp/include/Rcpp/protection/Shield.h:25
+* One platform (`Debian Linux, R-release, GCC`) generated the following Warning, suggesting an issue that is not related ot our package:
+> * checking compilation flags used ...
+WARNING
+> Compilation used the following non-portable flag(s):
+> ‘-Wdate-time’ ‘-Werror=format-security’ ‘-Wformat’
+* The remaining platforms generated 1-3 Notes, falling in the following categories:
+* The expected Note stating that this is a new submission (see Windows portability #2).
+* A Note relating to file size exceeding 5 Mb (similar to Windows portability, #3)

 ## Reverse dependencies ##
 None.